Last Supper (Fernandes)

 The Last Supper (Portuguese: Última Ceia ou Instituição da Sagrada Eucaristia) is an altarpiece by Grão Vasco Fernandes, from 1535.

 Description

 The painting is an oil on canvas with overall dimensions of 151 x 201.5 centimeters.
 It is in the collection of the Grão Vasco Museum, in Viseu.

 Analysis

 The triptych from the chapel of Santa Marta, of the ancient Archbishop's Palace at Fontelo, shows the Last Supper, with Judas leaving on the left panel.

+It was selected as one of the ten most important artistic works in Portugal by the Europeana project.